 Extracting data with tkcat

 tkcat is a command line tool to extract TimeKeeper source data from the log files.
 It’s handy to use when you want timing behavior about a particular source over a specific span of time.
 That data might be in the most recent .data file, or it may be in a previous logrotated file, or it may span multiple files. tkcat finds and extracts that data for you without having to worry about which files contain what data.

 If you wanted to get data from source 1 about its behavior from 6am-4pm June 1 2018 (UTC), you’d get the start and stop UTC epoch seconds for that time window (1527832800 and 1527868800 respectively), and pass that information along to tkcat, which is provided in the release64 directory within the TimeKeeper installation:

 # ./tkcat -e 1527832800 -l 1527868800 -f /var/log/timekeeper_1.data

 This will print to stdout source 1’s samples from within that time period.
 If the samples span logrotated or compressed files that’s fine, tkcat will handle that detail and just provide the clock sample data.
 This can be redirected and then optionally fed into other tools like plot.sh above, Excel, and so on.

 Other options include the ability to subsample with -s (only provide 1000 samples over the given time period), -r for human readable output, and -n to only extract data from the newest file.

-Since the data is stored in an open format (documented here) there are other alternatives for post processing data too.
+Since the data is stored in an open format, documented in the “File formats” section, there are other alternatives for post processing data too.

 The data is easily imported into Excel, at which point many common processing and plotting options are available.